Kanakgiri/Coffee-Shop-Sales/README.md

 ## About Data

 This dataset contains sales transactions from three different store locations respectively located in Astoria, Hell's Kitchen and Lower Manhattan.
-The data contains 11 columns and 149,117 rows:
+The data contains 11 columns and 149,117 rows.

 ## Tools Used